raul23/Darth-Vader-RPi/docs/change_default_settings.rst

 .. note::

-   By default, the closing sound is not played at the end of the script :mod:`start_dv`.
+   By default, the closing sound is not played at the end of the :mod:`start_dv` script.
 Set its property ``mute`` to *true* in order to play the closing sound when the script exits.

 .. seealso::